maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x05 SHOW-STRINGS(id0,id1)
+SHOW-STRINGS is a development/debug feature.

-The device has a list of internal values.
-Each value is given an id from 0 to 41.
+The SSoS device has a list of internal settings, some static (firmware version) some dynamic (current font).
+Each setting consists of a name and a value.
+The names and values are referred to as "strings", and all strings have an (integer) id.
+The names have an even id (starting at 0) and the values and odd id.
+Setting number `n` has thus two id's `2n` for its name and `2n+1` for its value.

-The control character SHOW-STRINGS will show a series of those values on the display.
+The SHOW-STRINGS can show a series of strings by passing the start and end id.
-This is typically a development/debug feature.
+There are 20 settings, so an id ranges from 0 to 41.

-This control character requires two argument bytes **id0** and **id1**.
+This command requires two arguments **id0** and **id1**.
-The control character SHOW-STRINGS will momentarily (2 sec per string) show the values from index **id0** up to (and including) index **id1**.
+The control character SHOW-STRINGS will momentarily (2 sec per string) show the strings from index **id0** up to (and including) index **id1**.
 The upper limit is clipped to the highest id.
 See separate section below for a list of strings.